-12 If new service is proposed to or from a specific city or market served by multiple airports (such as New York, Chicago, Los Angeles, or Washington, D.C., for example), the applicant is encouraged to identify the airport(s) in that city or market the community would be targeting under its application in order to facilitate the drafting of the grant agreement's project scope.
+&lt;sup>14 If new service is proposed to or from a specific city or market served by multiple airports (such as New York, Chicago, Los Angeles, or Washington, D.C., for example), the applicant is encouraged to identify the airport(s) in that city or market the community would be targeting under its application in order to facilitate the drafting of the grant agreement's project scope.
 Communities should carefully select, within a specific city or market, those airports for which it proposes service, as proposing multiple airports in a city or market could impact the ability of a community to seek future grants involving those airports (see Section C.1's description of the Same Project Limitation).

-Program.
+community's sponsor to receive project cost reimbursements.
+A community may designate only one government entity as the legal sponsor, even if it is applying as a consortium that consists of two or more local government entities.
+Private organizations may not be designated as the legal sponsor of a grant under the Small Community Program.
 The community must ensure that the legal sponsor and grant recipient of any funding has the legal authority under State and local laws to carry out all aspects of the grant, and the Department may require an opinion of the legal sponsor's attorney as to its legal authority to act as a sponsor and to carry out its responsibilities under the grant agreement.
 The applicant should also provide the name of the signatory party for the legal sponsor.